Geometric G-functions and Atypicality: Introduction

 Note that the condition that we have two distinct vanishing cycles can be verified in explicit cases by computing the limiting mixed Hodge structure associated to the degeneration point $s_{0}$; for instance, Andr\'e computes in \cite[IX, \S4.4]{zbMATH00041964} the number of such vanishing cycles for cohomology in middle degree in terms of a cohomological invariant of a dual graph associated to the singularities in the special fibre.
 We will use this ourselves when we prove \autoref{modulicurvesthm} and \autoref{hypsufcor} below.
 For instance, one can easily verify the hypotheses of \autoref{genCMpointthm} to show the following:

-\begin{cor} The conclusion of \autoref{genCMpointthm} holds when $f'$ is a family of smooth projective hypersurfaces of degree $d$ in $\mathbb{P}^{n}$, with $d > n+1$, and where the fibre $X_{s_{0}}$ is a union of $d$ hyperplanes in general position. \end{cor}
+\begin{cor} The conclusion of \autoref{genCMpointthm} holds when $f'$ is a Hodge-generic family of smooth projective hypersurfaces of degree $d$ in $\mathbb{P}^{n+1}$, with $d > n+2$, $X$ is smooth, and where the fibre $X_{s_{0}}$ is a union of $d$ hyperplanes in general position. \end{cor}

 \begin{rem} The general position assumption is much too strong, one really only needs the hyperplane arrangement to not be overly degenerate; see the proof in \S\ref{hyperplanesec} for details. \end{rem}